Kara Goldin: Career

 After graduating in 1989 from ASU, she moved to New York City, after accepting her first job out of college at Time Inc. Goldin worked in circulation at Time Inc. for three years.
 She started out as an executive assistant and worked her way up to managing the airline circulation for the Time Inc. publications.
 She then moved on to work in advertising sales at CNN.

 Following her move to San Francisco, Goldin began working for a start-up called 2Market, a spin-out of Apple pursuing a computer-based shopping idea that Steve Jobs developed.
 She was given the position of National Sales Manager for two years until the company was bought out by AOL.
 Goldin then began working in e-commerce for AOL as the Vice President of Shopping and E-commerce Partnerships while her husband worked for Netscape.
 In this position she grew AOL’s e-commerce and shopping business to about a billion dollars in revenue.
 When AOL acquired Netscape in 2001, Kara decided to take a step back from this field of work and focus on raising her family.
 After having three children, Goldin realized that she wanted to spend her time creating and living a healthy lifestyle.
-She had trouble losing the additional baby weight and came upon the realization that everything she was drinking was sugary, unhealthy, and artificially sweetened.
+She had trouble losing the additional baby weight and came to the realization that her main problem was that she was addicted to diet-sweetened beverages, which were reinforcing her craving for high-calorie sugary foods.